rjenkins/ursus/README.md

 #### Representations and Resources
 We've got our application started but we need to provide some resources and some representations.
-As previously mentioned this Hello World application is going to support specifiying exactly who we're going to say hello to.
+As previously mentioned this Hello World application is going to support specifying exactly who we're going to say hello to.
 Let's create a model class to represent a Hello.

 ```java